 Under Measure No. 5 there were three measurable goals with a completion date in 2020 that did not get completed.
 One goal under DS-1 and two goals under DS-3.
-All three goals are associated with the coordinated updates to the City's Stormwater Master Plan, Standard Drawings, and Design and Construction Standards.
+All three goals are associated with the coordinated updates to the Standard Drawings, and Design and Construction Standards.
 This body of work to update these guidance documents is currently in process and is expected to be completed by December 2021.
 As such, we are proposing Adaptive Management to adjust the completion timeline on all three goals.